simp/pupmod-simp-svckill/README.md

 exceptions:

 ```
-    A default list of services to ignore is kept in the modules hiera data in
+    A default list of services to ignore is kept in the module's hiera data for
-    parameter svckill::ignore_defaults.
-It is split over several hiera files
+    the parameter svckill::ignore_defaults.
+This default list is split over
+    several hiera files, grouped as services that are common, services that
-    according to services that are common, os family related and version related.
+    are os family related and services that are version related.
+The arrays
-    The arrays are merged and sorted uniquely during catalog compilation.
+    are merged and sorted uniquely during catalog compilation.

     These services will not be killed unless they are removed using the knock out
     prefix in the svckill::ignore parameter.